deepsun80/aidit-landing-page/articles/ace-customer-audits.md

 **2. Conduct Internal Audits**

 - **Regular Internal Audits**: Perform regular internal audits to identify and rectify potential issues before the customer audit.
-Using tools to perform internal audits including Ai based Ai.DIT™ can help perform Internal audits.
+Using tools to perform internal audits including A.I based Ai.DIT™ can help perform Internal audits.

 - **Mock Audits**: Conduct mock audits to simulate the customer audit process.
 This helps in identifying gaps and preparing your team for the actual audit.
-Using tools such as Ai based Ai.DIT™ can help perform Internal audits.
+Using tools such as A.I based Ai.DIT™ can help perform Internal audits.

 **3. Train Your Team**